 Robot vacuums save a lot of time and effort especially if you have kids and/or pets.
-But sometimes they can be frustrating too.
+But sometimes they can be frustrating.

-Fortunately, they are usually not major problems that require a technician.
-With a bit of troubleshooting and trial-and-error, you can often get the robot back in working order in no time.
+With a bit of troubleshooting and trial-and-error, you can probably get your pet hair vacuum back into fighting shape in no time.

 Here are some helpful tips for solving the most common problems in iLife, Neato, Shark ION, Deebot and Roomba robot vacuums.